 We review our self-insurance accruals on a quarterly basis and determine, based upon a review of our recent claims history and other factors, which portions of our selfinsurance accruals should be considered short-term and long-term.
-We have accrued \$0.8 million and \$1.1 million for product liability and employee medical claims at December 31, 2023 and 2022, respectively, of which \$0.5 million and \$0.8 million was classified as short-term.
+We have accrued \$1.2 million and \$0.8 million for product liability and employee medical claims at December 31, 2024 and 2023, respectively, of which \$0.9 million and \$0.5 million were classified as short-term.
 Such amounts are included in accrued liabilities and other long-term liabilities on our consolidated balance sheets.